Assortment optimization in retail

 Having a wide assortment of goods, the company was focused on production of goods with the biggest margin.
 The logic is correct at first sight: to produce the products that generate more money.
 However, the actual demand was not taken into account while placing production orders.
 As a result, the high-margin products were non-demanded in market and therefore were only causing losses and blocking floating assets.
 These products were forcefully “unloaded” to distributors, while the latter demanded increasing the credit period reasoning that they have no money as the previous lot of goods was not sold.
 Relations with distributors were gradually becoming worse and they started refusing to place their orders at the plant and looking for alternative manufacturers.
 Everybody’s profits dropped.

-Solution: Dynamic buffer management (TOC instrument)
+Assortment optimization in retail with Dynamic buffer management (TOC instrument)

+Assortment optimization in retail with Dynamic buffer management gives positive effects.
 All participants and chains were included into finding the solutions: suppliers, plant, warehouse, and finally – distributors.
 Distributors that provided sales figures, as well as all the assortment of the plant, were analyzed and classified:

 - according to production schedule (to a warehouse, to an order)